-Dr. David Sherman, MD FASAM
+David Sherman, MD FASAM

-Dr. David Sherman, MD FASAM is a fellow of the American Society of Addiction Medicine and board certified in addiction medicine.
+David Sherman, MD FASAM is a fellow of the American Society of Addiction Medicine and board certified in addiction medicine.
 He completed a two-year fellowship in addiction medicine at the University of Florida in Gainesville.
 Dr. Sherman is founder and CEO of Wellness Treasure, a medication assisted treatment clinic in New Port Richey that was created in response to the opioid crisis.
 He is medical director for Rockland Treatment Center.
 Both entities are physically located in the same building so that patients receive ongoing individual and group counseling with medication assistance.
 Dr. Sherman is also an addiction medicine physician on staff at White Sands Treatment Center in Plant City.

-Kelly Brady, LCSW, AP
+Kelly Brady, LMHC, AP

 Kelly Brady is a Psychotherapist and an Acupuncture Physician who has specialized in serving the professional recovery community since 1993.
 Her unique approach combines depth psychology, traditional Chinese medicine (theory and practice), as well as insight from a variety of schools of ancient contemplative wisdom.
 Her solo practice in the Tampa area offers individual, couple, family, and group counseling, Acupuncture, and Thai Massage.